Zultanite, Csarite or Diaspore?

-Gems that change color under different lighting are rare and diapsore is attracting buyers who are drawn to this unique quality.
+Gems that change color under different lighting are rare and color-change diaspore is attracting buyers who are drawn to this unique quality.
 Under natural or fluorescent light, diapsore has a kiwi green color, with flashes of yellow.
 Under incandescent lighting, this shifts to a champagne color, and when exposed to subdued lighting, such as candlelight, diaspore has a pinkish color.
 The degree of color change can vary from stone to stone, but most exhibit subtle change.
 Typically, the larger the stone, the more pronounced the color change effect will be.
 Large gemstones with very strong color-change often sell for excess of hundred dollars per carat as they are extremely rare.

-Diaspore deposits have now been found in a number of locations around the world, including Arizona and Pennsylvania in the USA, New Zealand, Brazil, Argentina, Russia, the UK and China.
-However, to date, the only gem-quality material has been mined in Turkey.
+Diaspore deposits have now been found in a number of locations around the world, including Arizona and Pennsylvania in the USA, New Zealand, Brazil, Argentina, Russia, the United Kingdom and China.
+However, to date, the only gem-quality, facetable material has been mined in Turkey.